Overwhelmed by to-dos? Tiimo helps you organize and follow through.

 • "I work best in quiet spaces.
 Can we book a room without background noise?"

-I do this by adding my access needs to my email signature – this way, people I collaborate with know upfront how to create a working relationship that supports both of us.
+I do this by adding my access needs to my email signature.
+This way, people I collaborate with know upfront how to create a working relationship that supports both of us.

 A dark gray email signature with white text.
 It reads: ‘Beaux Miebach | they, them, theirs’ in bold, followed by ‘Inclusion & Belonging Lead at Tiimo’ in regular weight.
 Below, a line in smaller text states, ‘I am an AuDHD’er and can take longer to reply.
 If an email is urgent, please write “urgent” in the subject line.